 Marc Marquez has already claimed the mantle of the youngest winner of a MotoGP at age 20 by 133 days from “fast” Freddie Spencer.
 In 1983 Spencer went on to win his first World Championship aged 21 years in the 500cc class (MotoGP) becoming the youngest person to win the title.
 Marquez appears to be on course to wrest that achievement away from Spencer as well, currently leading the MotoGP World Championship with six rounds to go as this is written.
 However in 1985 at the age of 24 Spencer won both the 250cc (Moto2) and 500cc (MotoGP) World Championships, something that no other rider has done, and is a feat that is unlikely to ever be repeated.
 It should also be noted that Marquez started racing in the 125cc World Championship in 2008 when he was 15 and has won both the 125cc (Moto3) World Championship and the Moto2 World Championship, although he was not the youngest champion of either of those two classes.

 The same commentators are also espousing that rookie Marquez may win the MotoGP title in his first year.
 The last person to achieve this was Kenny Roberts 35 years ago in 1978.
-But here there is a rather large difference in circumstance between Roberts achievement and that of Marquez should he attain the title.
+But here there is a rather significant difference in circumstance between Roberts achievement and that of Marquez should he attain the title.

 Roberts World Championship effort was backed by Yamaha America, who only supplied his team with equipment.
 This consisted of three different GP racers for the three different classes Roberts was contesting.
 Formula 750, 500cc GP and 250cc GP – one machine for each class with no spare bikes.
 His crew chief was expatriate Australian, Kel Carruthers, a former 250cc World Champion and a mentor to Roberts, accompanied by mechanics Nobby Clark, Trevor Tilbury and a Yamaha technician.
-Roberts had helped develop Goodyear’s racing tyres in the States and it was the American company that put up the money that was needed to go racing in Europe.
+Roberts had helped develop Goodyear’s racing tyres in the States, and it was the American company that put up the money that was needed to go racing in Europe.
 Goodyear naturally supplied the tyres.

 The situation was not an ideal one as Roberts explains, “When we got to our first race it became crystal clear that, for sure, I wasn’t a Yamaha factory rider.
 Venezuelan rider Johnny Cecotto was.
 It wasn’t hard to tell; all we had to do was look at his equipment and then look at ours.
 We did have a Yamaha engineer by the name of Mikawa, and at some races, we also had a Goodyear technician.
 But it was us against the factory, really.”